Joyce Glasser reviews The Price of Everything (November 16, 2018), Cert. 12A, 98 min.

 For 89-year-old influential collector Stefan Edlis, whose penthouse looks like a modern art gallery, acquiring Cattelan’s eerie sculpture Him is a quid pro quo.
 We see the back of a small, but lifelike kneeling man with black, slicked-back hair whose identity, when revealed, shocks the viewer.
 Edlis escaped from Nazi Germany in 1941 at the age of 15, and after serving in WWII, made millions in the plastics industry where he learned to take risks.
 He shows Kahn his original German passport identifying him as a Jew.
 Edlis no longer purchases his art at auction or by money exchange, but by trading works online.
 He states frankly that while the tax man might be short changed – as in real estate – it is all legal.

 Part of her strategy is the home visit.
 The aim is to match an investor with an artwork coming up for auction as a way of stimulating sales.
-Holly Peterson writes satirical novels about the super rich, of which, Cappellazzo has to remind her, she is one.
+Holly Peterson writes satirical novels about the super-rich, of which, Cappellazzo has to remind her, she is one.
 Cappellazzo wants Peterson to bond with and invest in up-and-coming Nigerian born female artist Njideka Akunyili Crosby’s 2012 work, Drown, with a guide price of $200,000.
-Mission accomplished, but, as we see, at the auction there are already 12 bidders pushing the price up to a shade under the million dollar mark.
+Mission accomplished, but, as we see, at the auction there are already 12 bidders pushing the price up to a shade under the million-dollar mark.

 Cappellazzo then visits Edlis who recognises that the strong reds in Gerhard Richter’s two works in the auction signal value.
 Edlis admits to being ‘the schmuck from Chicago’ who invested $100,000 in a Mondrian back in the 1970’s – that is now worth many millions.
 While Cappellazzo dismisses the news that Richter wants his art to be in museums as socialist idealism, commenting that they will end up collecting dust in the vaults, Edlis makes the same comment about surplus works owned by private investors.
-He has just denoted 42 pieces worth $400 million to the Art Institute of Chicago.
-A copy of Warhol’s Marilyn that his wife purchased is so good that will not miss the original, a confession that he throws into the precarious art market bubble, already groaning after the $450 million private sale of Salvator Mundi, attributed to Leonardo da Vinci.
+He has just donated 42 pieces worth $400 million to the Art Institute of Chicago.
+A copy of Warhol’s Marilyn is so good that he will not miss the original, a confession that he throws into the precarious art market bubble, already groaning after the $450 million private sale of Salvator Mundi, attributed to Leonardo da Vinci.

 You can watch the film trailer here: